EugeneSandugey/carnivorous-plant-show-guide/README.md

 ## Viewing the Site

-Visit the live site at: [GitHub Pages URL will be added after deployment]
+Visit the live site at: https://eugenesandugey.github.io/carnivorous-plant-show-guide/

 ## Local Development